US STOCKS-Nasdaq gains on tech stocks, hopes for more stimulus

 The Democrats also are not in agreement on where they stand on the minimum wage, he said.
 "This is dragging out stimulus talks."

-Mastercard <MA.N> also rose after the credit-card company said it was planning to offer support for some cryptocurrencies on its network this year, joining a string of big-ticket firms that have pledged similar support.
+Mastercard MA.N rose 2.6% after the credit-card company said it was planning to offer support for some cryptocurrencies on its network this year, joining a string of big-ticket firms that have pledged similar support.

-Bank of New York Mellon BK.Nadvanced after saying it had formed a new unit to help clients hold, transfer and issue digital assets, sending Bitcoin BTC=BTSP to an all-time high of $48,481.
+Bank of New York Mellon BK.N advanced 0.9% after saying it had formed a new unit to help clients hold, transfer and issue digital assets, sending Bitcoin BTC=BTSP to an all-time high of $48,696.

 The number of Americans filing new applications for unemployment benefits were 793,000 last week, compared to 812,000 in the prior week, but they are well below the record 6.867 million reported last March when the pandemic hit the United States.